gelvinp/rcalc/README.md

 ## Technical debt
  - [ ] Refactor renderer into buildtime-enabled, runtime-selected, inherited class
  - [ ] Use perfect hash generator for operator and command maps
- - [ ] Race condition in SCons when building operator and command maps

 ## Platform support